-The undergraduate electrical and electronic engineering programme at Kingston University is structured around four main themes designed to provide students with a comprehensive understanding of electrical and electronic engineering principles and practices.
-The first theme focuses on developing a solid foundation in core engineering concepts such as circuit analysis, digital electronics, signals and systems, and electromagnetics, which are essential for solving complex engineering problems.
-The second theme broadens students' knowledge base by introducing them to advanced topics such as control systems, communication systems and power systems.
-The third theme is dedicated to introducing students to the professional practice of electrical and electronic engineering, covering topics such as project management, quality assurance and business management.
+The undergraduate Robotic Engineering and Artificial Intelligence programme at Kingston University is structured around four main themes designed to provide students with a comprehensive understanding of robotic systems and Al principles and practices.
+The first theme focuses on developing a solid foundation in core engineering concepts such as robot mechanics, programming, control systems and artificial intelligence principles, which are essential for solving complex problems in the field.
+The second theme broadens students' knowledge base by introducing them to advanced topics such as machine learning, autonomous systems, computer vision and sensor fusion.
+The third theme is dedicated to introducing students to the professional practice of robotic engineering and Artificial Intelligence (AI), covering topics such as project management, quality assurance, business management and All ethics.
 Finally, the programme incorporates a strong design theme that is woven throughout all the other themes.
-This theme emphasises the importance of a systems approach to engineering design and the development of practical skills such as communication, teamwork, problem-solving and design thinking.
+This theme emphasises the importance of a systems approach to engineering design and the development of practical skills such as communication, teamwork, problem-solving, and design thinking in the context of robotics and artificial intelligence.

 Our programme design is based on the guidelines provided by the Engineering Council UK Standard for Professional Engineering Competence (UK-SPEC), the Quality Assurance Agency (QAA) Subject Benchmark Statement for Engineering, and the Institution of Engineering and Technology (IET) Academic Accreditation.
 The course accreditation by IET signifies that our programmes adhere to the highest standards of education and provide a clear pathway towards achieving Chartered Engineer status.
+The MEng courses fully meet the exemplifying academic benchmark requirements for registration as a Chartered Engineer (CEng).
 The University provides students with relevant regulations and specific requirements for accreditation by external professional or statutory bodies.

+By participating in the IET and IMechE competitions, which are integral components of our curriculum, students will gain invaluable hands-on experiences that bridge the gap between academia and industry demands.
 To complete their degree, students are typically required to complete 120 credits at each level.
 During their first year (also known as Level 4), students will take a set of six modules, consisting of four 15-credit modules and two 30-credit modules.
 Full details of each module will be provided in individual Module Descriptors and student Module Guides.
 The list of modules provided below is only indicative and may include both core and optional modules.